What happens when a worker injured by a third-party settles a personal injury claim with a liability insurer before receiving BWC benefits?

 More specifically, the liability insurer for the driver who caused the on-the-job motor vehicle accident settled with the injured worker before the injured worker filed a workers’ compensation claim.
 However, the liability insurer failed to notify the BWC of its settlement payment and resultant subrogation interest.
 The Court ruled the Ohio BWC’s subrogation rights vested when the injury occurred rather than after the workers’ compensation claim was allowed and payments were made.

-Provide prompt notice of subrogation interests
+Notice of workers’ compensation subrogation interests

 As a result, the Court’s ruling makes it clear that third-party liability insurers making payments for injuries and damages from an on-the-job accident must provide prompt notice of its subrogation interests to the Ohio BWC.
 Otherwise, the liability insurer can be jointly and severally liable with the injured worker for any and all payments subsequently made by the Ohio BWC under the workers’ compensation claim.
-Be sure to contact one of our subrogation attorneys to discuss a similar matter.
+Be sure to contact one of our subrogation lawyers to discuss a similar matter.